najonda/performer/_pages/manual/index.md

 ![](images/page-overview.png)

 On this page you can see an overall representation of all currently running sequences.
-This page is a bit like a screensaver, as it has no controls attached to it and purely serves as a neat visualization.
 In the left section, the currently playing pattern for each track is indicated.
 In the middle section, a dense representation of the sequence is shown (steps or curves).
 In the right section, the current state of the gate and CV outputs is visualized.
+You can enter gates selecting a track on hitting the desired `step` button.
+If the traci is a _Note_ track, `STEP[1-16]`+`ENCODER` will change the step note.
+If the track is a _Stochastic_ track, `STEP[1-16]`+`ENCODER` will change the noe probability.
+It's also possible to activate per track follow mode hitting `PAGE`+`S16` and navigate the sequence with `NEXT` and `PREV` buttons.

 <!-- Monitor -->